zjilani/script-testing-01/README.md

 # script-testing-01

-For additional help, contact https://iathelp or see someone else.
+For additional help, contact bat-help or see someone else.